microsoft/pxt-arcade/docs/test/tutorials/turkey-jr.md

 ## {9.
 Play}

-- :binoculars: Now you free a turkey when you touch each cage.
+- :binoculars: Now you'll free a turkey when you touch each cage.

 ![Add the new block to the workspace](/static/skillmap/turkey/free.gif)